Quiz: Can you defend against XSS vulnerability?

 <input value=<?= $str ?>>

 Solution: As you can see, the quotes are missing here.
-The easiest way is to
+The easiest approach

-simply add the quotes and then escape as in the previous question.
-There is also
+is to simply add the quotes and then escape as in the previous question.
+There

-a second solution, which is to replace spaces and all characters that have
+is also a second solution, which is to replace spaces and all characters that

 , /